Hash-AK/PiRPKey/JOURNAL.md

 When talking with @geschmit in the slack he made me realize something important : first the USB-C I choosed was for vertical-mount (💀 me), and second, USB-C male are _really expensive_ to assemble by PCB manufacturer (like 50+ $).
 Because of that, I will switch to a USB A male connector (I want to keep the USB stick/yubikey format, so I don't want a C female)

-So I need to review my USB conenctions and fidn a new replacement 😭
+So I need to review my USB connections and find a new replacement 😭

+For now [this](https://jlcpcb.com/partdetail/2892295-917181A202ED60200/C2763083) look realatively okay, no "Assembly : High" so I may take this one.

+Continuing my design, I'm now asking if I should or not add holes for GPIO pins.
+It is not required for my design (the OLED will go directly to the RP2040), but may be cool to have if, after receiving the first batch of V1, I want to prototype more stuff.

-**Schematics + Research : 35 min**
+**Schematics + Research : 1:35 min**

 ----------------------------------------------------
 ## Brainstorm